On Preference Learning Based on Sequential Bayesian Optimization with Pairwise Comparison: Implementation of the Sequential Procedure for Active User Model Inference

 the approximate marginal $q_l(\halpha)$ is also Gaussian

 and so the conditional distributions $q_l(\bgamma \,|\, \halpha),$ which expectation and covariance are given, according to the Markov-Gauss theorem, by

 Observe that decomposition of (\ref{eq:MI_nuis}) allows for easier computation of the mutual information, since the entropy terms are binary entropy functions, defined by $h(p)\define -p\log_2 p-(1-p)\log_2(1-p)$.
-Furthermore, we approximate the integrals by the sums and calculate the entropy terms in (\ref{eq:MI_nuis}) as follows
+Furthermore, we approximate expectations by averages and use approximate posterior to calculate the entropy terms in (\ref{eq:MI_nuis}) as follows